Breast Surgery and its effect on breastfeeding (part 2)

 And why does the baby not latch on well?

 - The baby has a tongue tie.
-Some tongue ties are obvious, but many tongue ties are more subtle and require an evaluation that goes farther than just looking, but includes feeling under the baby’s tongue as well and knowing what to feel for.
-Unfortunately, few health professionals, including lactation consultants, know how to evaluate whether or not the baby has a tongue tie.
+Some tongue ties are obvious, but many tongue ties are more subtle and require an evaluation that goes farther farther than just looking but includes feeling under the baby’s tongue, evaluating the upward mobility of the tongue, as well and knowing what is normal and not normal.
+Unfortunately, few health professionals, including many lactation consultants, know how to evaluate whether or not the baby has a tongue tie.

 - The mother has had a decrease in her milk supply.
 On the other hand, blebs/blocked ducts/mastitis may occur because milk supply has decreased.
-Recurrent blocked ducts actually result in milk supply decreasing.
+Recurrent blocked ducts and sometimes even a single blocked duct or mastitis may result in milk supply decreasing.
 Late onset decreased milk supply is common and results the baby slipping down on the nipple and pulling at the breast.
-The baby may pull off the breast when milk flow slows resulting in a breast that is not well drained.
-In fact, the mother may feel her milk supply is still good, even “overabundant” because the breasts are frequently “full”.
+The baby may pull off the breast when milk flow slows resulting in a breast that does not drain well.
+In fact, the mother may feel her milk supply is still good, even “overabundant” because the breasts are frequently “full”, even immediately after a feeding.
 For more information on late onset decreased milk supply and what can be done.
+A common cause of late onset decreased milk supply is feeding the baby on one breast at every feeding and worse, “block feeding”.
 Click these links Really good drinking with English text, Twelve day old nibbling, English Text, “Borderline” drinking for video clips showing babies drinking well at the breast, or not.
 Watch the videos, read the texts and then watch the videos again.
-Following the Protocol manage BM intake may change things so he does gain well.
+Following the Protocol to manage BM intake may change things so the baby does gain well.

 Galactocoele or milk cyst

 Having made the diagnosis, I believe the best thing to do with a galactocoele is to leave it alone.
-I will do an aspiration of the mass in the breast to prove the diagnosis as neither history nor physical examination distinguishes it from other lumps in the breast.
+I will aspirate a galactocoele once to prove the diagnosis as neither history nor physical examination distinguishes it from other lumps in the breast.
 If the aspiration yields milk, the lump is a galactocoele.
 If it yields pus, it is an abscess.

 True, when palpating the lump, one usually gets the impression that there is fluid in the lump, but not always, especially if the galactocoele or abscess are quite deep in the breast.
 Also, the feeling of fluid in the lump does not distinguish a galactocoele from an abscess.
 An abscess tends to be tender if squeezed, but not particularly painful unless rapidly enlarging.
 A galactocoele is usually not tender and not painful unless rapidly enlarging.